 What kind of tofu is best for crispy tofu?

 First, let’s start by saying that all tofu is good tofu!
-Silken, soft, firm, all are a amazing and hold incredibly value in certain cultures and cuisines.
+Silken, soft and firm, all are amazing and hold incredible value in certain cultures and cuisines.

 But if you are just looking for a tofu that will easily crisp up, extra firm is always the way to go.
 You can also use firm (or even medium, if you are strapped for options!) but you’ll never get the same result as extra firm.
 Extra firm just means a more compressed tofu, and a denser tofu means it is much easier to crisp up and hold its shape.